vildocompany/vildocompany.github.io/_pages/churn-prediction.md

 From the graph above, there are 2 important thing to observe:
 1. Growth of discrepancy between scores of `Train` and `Test` results.
 For obvious reasons, train score result will often if not always be higher; but the bigger the discrepancy of both scores would indicate the model to be overfitting.
-2. Shape of the curve; the plateu-ing of the scores, where the growth in score starts to slows down.
+2. Shape of the curve; where the growth in score starts to slows down.
+3. Plateu-ing of the scores, where the scores stop improving.

-Considering both points, the best `max-depth` would be n = 10.
+Considering both points, the best `max-depth` would be n = 14.

 ## Random Forest (Tuned)
 **Train Recall:** 0.96201